nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 Note that in the diagrams below three properties from the Pointer data model are referenced.
 One of them is the version.
 This is the version of the Pointer and not the version of the content that the Pointer references.
-Each time a particular instance of a Pointer is modified the NRLS service will increment the version by one as can be seen in several of the worked examples.
+Each time a particular instance of a Pointer is modified the NRL service will increment the version by one as can be seen in several of the worked examples.

 ***Null to Current***

-As a Provider I want to create a new Pointer on NRLS so that Consumers are aware of a resource that I own.
+As a Provider I want to create a new Pointer on NRL so that Consumers are aware of a resource that I own.

 <img src="images/pointers/pointer_transitions3.png">